falexandrou/falexandrou.github.io/_posts/2020-11-30-in-defence-of-testing-your-code.md

 #### Testing is a safety net, but also a documentation and developer onboarding tool
-Usually, the scope of a function is (or should be) somehow limited and, depending on the input, there are certain outcomes.
+Usually, the scope of a function is (or should be) limited and, depending on the input, there are certain outcomes.
 Covering a few default cases, should be a nice way to test said function and save ourselves (and the QA) some time being stopped by runtime errors that would easily be prevented.

 If however not all cases were covered and some bug gets reported, it's fine (in fact great!) because this means we're enhancing the testing suite with another case,